jhoblitt/puppet-smartd/README.md

 standard mfiutil(8) utility instead.
 The `shell_config` module is required to edit a Debian-specific configuration file; other OS families do not require it.

-The module automatically configures a virtual `monit::monitor` resource (tag => default) to keep track of `smartd`.
-Note that `smartd` can take a very long time to (re)start, so if you have a large number of disk devices (e.g., 200 on a big ZFS file server) you will need to adjust `monit`'s startup delay.

 Currently, drives behind an LSI MegaRAID controller will be automatically probed and added to the `smartd` configuration file, if the `MegaCli` utility is installed.
 There is no way to turn this behavior off.
 This is arguably a